 Between 3000 and 1100 BCE a unique civilization developed and flourished on the island of Crete.
 The arrival of new peoples, new technologies and new ideas transformed the small pre-existing neolithic communities over a period of hundreds of years.
 By 2000 BCE the Minoans began to build palaces, conducted trade across wide areas of the eastern Mediterranean, developed a hierarchical society with centralised administration and produced wonderful pottery, jewellery, statues, carvings, frescoes and other artefacts.

 Remains of dozens of sites where the Minoans lived and worked can still be seen on Crete today.
 The aim of this web site is to provide a well illustrated introduction to all the major and many of the minor archaeological sites of Minoan Crete, using text based on excavators' reports as well as plans, photos and video clips.
 I hope that in the process you will also discover something of the life of the people who occupied these sites.

 This website is for anyone with an interest in Minoan civilisation -- tourists, students, archaeologists professional and amateur.
 Teachers and students of archaeology may be particularly interested in some of the photos, videos and reports of lesser known sites which may not be easily obtainable in their own countries.
 Archaeologists, teachers and students are welcome to freely use the contents of this site within their educational institutions.

 After what I consider to be an unacceptable delay of 22 months that permission has now been granted.
 The photos are now back online.
-The videos will be uploaded in the Autumn of 2015.
+The videos will be uploaded in May 2016.